 Diesel price drops for second consecutive day, no change in petrol price.
 Check today’s rates in top cities

 After the daily revision in retail fuel rates, diesel prices fell by 6-11 paise for the second successive day while petrol prices remain unchanged across four metropolitan cities in the country on Friday (July 12).

 Petrol and diesel prices declined on Tuesday by about 5 paise and 11 paise respectively in major cities.
 Petrol stood at Rs 78.52 a litre, while diesel was at Rs 69.69 per litre in Mumbai.

 Following the daily revision in retail fuel rates on Monday (July 8), diesel prices fell by 5-14 paise while petrol prices remain stagnant across four metropolitan cities in the country.
 Diesel prices in New Delhi were lowered by 10 paise to Rs 66.59 a litre as against Rs 66.69 on Sunday.

 Petrol price was Saturday hiked by a minimum Rs 2.40 per litre and diesel by Rs 2.36 after Finance Minister Nirmala Sitharaman raised taxes on the fuels to part-fund her Budget for 2019-20.

 Petrol and Diesel prices are set to rise by Rs 2 per litre in the country as new Finance Minister Nirmala Sitharaman in her budget speech today increased of special additional excise duty (SAED) as well as Road and Infrastructure Cess by Rs 1 per litre each on automobile fuels.

-State-run oil marketing companies kept the retail petrol and diesel prices stagnant across major cities of the country.
+State-controlled oil marketing companies on Thursday (July 4) kept the retail prices of petrol and diesel stagnant for the second successive day across major cities of the country.